tyx-editor/TyX/docs/commands.rst

 Insert a function call node with the given function (and optionally initial parameter values or inline customization).

+If no parameters are passed, a modal is used to pick the function.

 Example: ``insertFunctionCall footnote``

 Example: ``insertFunctionCall ["h", [{"type": "length", "value": "10", "unit": "pt"}]]``

+Example: ``insertFunctionCall``

 Toggle Math Inline